 Elected by, and directly accountable to, the Activities Subcommittee.

-Prepares a monthly event financial report in preparation for an event for the Activities Chairperson to present at ASC.

-Responsible and accountable for managing the operating budget of the events for Activities Subcommittee.

-Receives funds from members collecting money for fundraising and selling merchandise in a timely manner.

-Responsible for depositing funds into the ASC checking account or Chair of Activities in a timely manner and alerts the ASC Treasurer when deposits are made.

 The length of the service commitment will be 1 year.

 Facilitates planning and discussion at Activities for all aspects of the event and fundraising.

 Prepares written report for the event each month and presents the report at the Activities Subcommittee Meeting.